ferparra/My-Readwise/pages/Today and Yesterday I Ta... (highlights).md

 	  In a physical environment, make it portable.
 Carry it with you to meetings.
 Invite people to comment on it or ask questions about it with a sticky.
 		- **Tags**: #[[favorite]]
 	- 3. Have a release that impacts the map?
-Make updating the map part of the acceptance criteria.
+Make updating the map part of the [[acceptance criteria]].
 Or review it before planning sessions.
-Or show it before sprint planning.
+Or show it before [[sprint planning]].
 Or make it part of onboarding.
 Or all of the above.

-	  It's harder to forget when it's part of your process.
+	  It's harder to forget when it's part of your [[process]].
 	- Visualising complexity through mapping is an extremely useful skill to have.

 	  Like anything though, it's a muscle that needs consistent training.
 Don't expect to be perfect if you're just starting out.